PX4/PX4-Devguide/en/middleware/micrortps.md

    cd ~/px4_ros_com_ros1 && colcon build --symlink-install --event-handlers console_direct+
    ```

-1. Before building the `ros1_bridge`, one needs to open a new terminal and then source the environments and workspaces following the order bellow:
+1. Before building the `ros1_bridge`, one needs to open a new terminal and then source the environments and workspaces following the order below:

    ```sh
    source ~/px4_ros_com_ros1/install/local_setup.bash